orchestral/cookbook/installation.md

     $ composer create-project orchestra/platform patio "3.1.x" --prefer-dist

 This composer command would create a new project for you on `patio` folder using the latest development build, `--prefer-dist` is another option that you can use to indicate that you want to download a distributed version instead of cloning the repository, otherwise use `--prefer-source`.

+## Setting up Homestead

+This process is optional, but I highly recommend doing it for Orchestra Platform as this would give you full access to feature that we can use with Orchestra Platform without messing your local machine, you can read the full documentation from [Laravel Homestead](http://laravel.com/docs/5.1/homestead).

+Now, if you haven't use Homestead before, you probably need to add the box:

+	vagrant box add laravel/homestead

+Once you have it downloaded, let run the following command in your project directory.

+	composer require --dev "laravel/homestead=^2.1"